-Defending champion Swiatek into Indian Wells semi
+Defending champion Swiatek into Indian Wells semis

-Indian Wells: Defending champions Iga Swiatek reaches semi-final
+Indian Wells: Iga Swiatek and Carlos Alcaraz reach semi-finals

 Last updated on .From the section Tennis